yoavadamlab/VR-setup-for-NeuroImaging/README.md

 # Compact VR experimental setup for neuroimaging

-We study the neural activity of mice's hippocampus in virtual reality using various optical imaging techniques, including voltage imaging, calcium imaging and optogenetic modulation.
+We study the neural activity of mice's hippocampus in virtual reality using various optical techniques, including voltage imaging, calcium imaging and optogenetic modulation.

 Here we share our homemade hardware &amp; software experimental setup.